The Cooperation Science Network

 Answering the big questions in cooperation theory

 The biannual Cooperation & Conflict Symposium hosted at ASU invites diverse scholars from around the world to come together to address the most pressing questions in cooperation theory through interdisciplinary dialogue.
 The first symposium was held in 2017 on the question How do large-scale systems solve the problem of detecting, controlling and eliminating cheating?
-And the second was held in 2019, looking at how we tell Tell fact from Fiction in the Age of Information.
+The second was held in 2019, looking at how we tell Tell fact from Fiction in the Age of Information.

-• Participating Institutions
+Participating Institutions

 We hail from diverse department including anthropology, psychology, political science, biology and economics; and we use many different methods including fieldwork, studies with human subjects, computational modeling and more.